EleutherAI/lm-evaluation-harness/README.md

     --tasks lambada_openai,hellaswag
 ```

-We also support using your own local inference server with an implemented version of the OpenAI ChatCompletions endpoint and passing trained HuggingFace artifacts and tokenizers.
+We also support using your own local inference server with an implemented version of the OpenAI ChatCompletions endpoint and passing trained Hugging Face artifacts and tokenizers.

 ```bash
 lm_eval --model local-chat-completions --tasks gsm8k --model_args model=facebook/opt-125m,base_url=http://{yourip}:8000/v1